-Unlike the Vietnamese pseudo-hunters who had to be flown in from their home country, a Laotian wildlife trafficking network, using a front company called 'Xaysavang Trading Export-Import', employed a clever cost-saving measure.
+Unlike the Vietnamese pseudo-hunters who had to be flown in from their home country, a Laotian wildlife trafficking network, using a front company called 'Xaysavang Trading Export-Import', 341 employed a clever cost-saving measure.
 The Thai representative of Xaysavang in South Africa recruited Thai sex workers who were already based in South Africa to accompany him and his South African intermediaries to private hunting reserves and farms to act as stand-ins for trophy hunters.
 The wildlife traffickers thus saved on financing travel costs from Southeast Asia to South Africa.
-A local henchman trawled through Johannesburg's strip
+A local henchman342 trawled through Johannesburg's strip clubs and brothels in search of Thai nationals343 with valid travel documents, which were

-&lt;sup>341 Investigative journalist Julian Rademeyer (2012) provides a detailed account of the Xaysavang wildlife network in his book Killing for Profit.
+341 Investigative journalist Julian Rademeyer (2012) provides a detailed account of the Xaysavang wildlife network in his book Killing for Profit.
 Chumlong Lemtongthai was running the South African operation of the network until his arrest in 2011 and subsequent conviction in 2012.
 He was sentenced to 40 years imprisonment, which was reduced to a 30-year sentence on appeal in 2013 (Tsoka/Levenberg 2013).
 The Supreme Court of Appeal heard the case in 2014 and shortened Lemtongthai's sentence to an effective 13-year prison term and a R 1 million monetary fine.
 Failing payment of the fine would lead to an effective period of imprisonment of 18 years (Navsa/Wallis/Swain 2014).

-&lt;sup>342 Johnny Olivier the local 'handlanger' (helper) of Chumlong Lemthongthai turned against the wildlife crime network and became the star state witness against the Thai national.
+342 Johnny Olivier the local 'handlanger' (helper) of Chumlong Lemthongthai turned against the wildlife crime network and became the star state witness against the Thai national.
 His police statement and various interviews with journalists provided insight into the inner workings of the network.
 His motivation to turn against the network is discussed later in this section.